docsforadobe/after-effects-scripting-guide/docs/items/compitem.md

 `app.project.item(index).motionGraphicsTemplateName`

-#### NOTE
-This functionality was added in After Effects 15.0 (CC 2018)
+?> **Note:** This functionality was added in After Effects 15.0 (CC 2018)

 **Description**

 Read or write the name property in the Essential Graphics panel for the composition.

-The name in the Essential Graphics panel is used for the file name of an exported Motion Graphics template (ex., “My Template.mogrt”).
+The name in the Essential Graphics panel is used for the file name of an exported Motion Graphics template (ex., "My Template.mogrt").

 The following example will set the name for the active composition and then return it as an alert